-EuroBasket: Great Britain lose 84-70 to hosts Turkey
+EuroBasket 2017: Great Britain lose 84-70 to hosts Turkey

 Hosts Turkey consigned Great Britain to a second successive EuroBasket finals defeat with a comfortable 84-70 win in Istanbul.

-Guard Andrew Lawrence and forward Gabe Olasemi led GB's scoring with 15 points each on a night when leading scorer Dan Clark hit only three of 14 shots.
+Guard Andrew Lawrence and forward Gabe Olaseni led GB with 15 points each on an off-night for leading scorer Dan Clark, who hit only three of 14 shots.

 Great Britain are bottom of their six-team group with three games left to play.